-- From the Network menu, choose Alarms/Events > Active Alarms to display all network alarms organized by occurrence date and time. - From the Network menu, choose Alarms/Events > Event History to display historical events organized by occurrence date and time. - Move cursor over Alarm Browser at the bottom of the Prime Performance Manager window to display all network alarms organized by occurrence date and time in a popup window. - Move cursor over Alarm Summary at the bottom of the Prime Performance Manager window to display the number of alarms organized by device in a popup window.
+- From the Network menu, choose Alarms/Events > Alarms to display all network alarms organized by occurrence date and time. - From the Network menu, choose Alarms/Events > Events to display historical events organized by occurrence date and time. - Move cursor over Alarm Browser at the bottom of the Prime Performance Manager window to display all network alarms organized by occurrence date and time in a popup window. - Move cursor over Alarm Summary at the bottom of the Prime Performance Manager window to display the number of alarms organized by device in a popup window.

 The popup Alarm Browser and Alarm Summary can be turned off.
-For information, see Changing User Preferences, page 3-7.
+For information, see Customizing the GUI and Information Display, page 3-7.

-• Display a device and choose Active Alarms to display alarms for that device.
+Display a device and choose Alarms to display alarms for that device.

 Table 9-1 shows the alarm and event parameters.
 Not all parameters are displayed by default.
-To display them, see Adding and Removing Properties from Property Views, page 3-13.
+To display them, see Adding and Removing Properties from Property Views, page 3-16.